BooyahDev/SparrowProxy/README.md

 ## Security Notes

-- SSH key authentication is used for private repository access
+- GitHub Personal Access Token authentication is used for private repository access
 - Certificate files are automatically resolved to the correct paths
 - File watching monitors both local and repository-synced configurations
 - Changes are applied with debouncing to prevent rapid reloads